 When you just can't be bothered with any kind of fuss, and you don't want to use biscuit cutters, you can make what I call Lazy-Daisy Biscuits.

 Roll out biscuit dough into a rectangle and then cut into squares to make square biscuits.
 You can do this on a cutting board or even in the pan.
 These won't have as good of a texture but they will do in a pinch.

 Roll out biscuit dough and cut like you would for square biscuits but cut these on the diagonal in a criss-cross pattern for diamond-shaped biscuits.

 Quick Round Biscuits

-ROUND Biscuits--if you are pressed for time but prefer round biscuits.
+If you are pressed for time but prefer round biscuits.

 - Shape biscuit dough into a log and cut into rounds.
 This is an easy and fast method for making round biscuits.
 They won't look as nice, but if you are in a hurry, this can shave minutes off prep time.